I'll never forget being told as a child. "No one's going to remember you, or even care about you in a hundred years". Will they be right?

 Every show and film need new actors (fresh blood).
-Your personality, charm, and looks alone can over-ride the need for any acting qualifications.
-Simply looking the part is enough to leave a long-lasting legacy.
+Your personality, charm, and looks alone can over-ride the need for any acting qualifications because looking the part has helped enough people to leave a long-lasting legacy.

 Entertainers are created by individuals with a dream, desire or hope to be someone.
 That person maybe you, and today is the day to start doing something that will be remembered for hundreds of years.

-A few twists of a radio-dial and you'll hear songs that remain timeless.
-Songs dating back to the nineteen century.
+A few twists of a radio dial and you'll hear songs that remain timeless.
+Songs dating back to the nineteenth century.
 From yodellers, baritone and mezzo-soprano singers to rappers and pop singers.
 All achieved their legacies using their voice.

 What it takes to being remembered as a successful music artist is the ability to either sing, play an instrument, or write and produce songs very successfully.
 Unfortunately, not every singer in history can be heard, because they were singing centuries ago, long before the invention of any recording devices.

 Today, many successful stars achieved success and legacies as an independent solo music artist.
 Others by jumping on the bandwagon.
 "Singers" who were not good at singing, but looked the part for a band or group.
 Either way, they are successful and rich and have all left their mark on society and the music industry.